xnerditos/xervicekit/tutorials/Tutorial001_Create_A_Basic_Service/README.md

 (Note that the bash script `test-create-user.sh` has been placed in the associated `Tutorial.User` folder here in this repo for your enjoyment.
 It contains the `curl` command indicated.)

-In either case, if you are running in the debugger and you have a breakpoint at `DoUpsertUser`, your debugger should stop at the breakpoint.
+In either case, if you are running it in the debugger and you have a breakpoint at `DoUpsertUser`, your debugger should stop at the breakpoint.

-If you let it run, you should get back a response something like this:
+If you let it run, you should get back a response with something like this:
 ```
 {
    "serviceCallStatus":"Completed",